commoncode/platforms/README.md

 Platforms
 =========

-Multi-site platform resolution for Django
+A Django app to do *multi-site platform resolution*.

+Add as a Git submodule called `platforms` to a Django project.

 ## Code